thoughtspot/thoughtspot.github.io/_admin/ts-cloud/cloud-getting-started.md

 The free trial of ThoughtSpot Cloud supports the following:
 - Embrace connections to the Snowflake and Redshift data warehouses
-- Ability to export worksheets

 ## Unsupported features

 The free trial of ThoughtSpot Cloud does not support the following:
-- Loading data using TSload
+- Loading data using tsload
 - Custom calendar
 - Data cannot be migrated to another ThoughtSpot cluster, but you can migrate worksheets.
 For details, see [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html)